SJSU IT Tips – Assistive Technologies

 and CIO at San José State University

-Thank you Aaron Langford, one of our Network Analysts, for helping maintain our phone system and providing this tip to campus.
+Thank you Harish Chander from Enterprise Systems for providing this tip.
 As always, the SJSU IT Service Desk is here to help by phone at (408) 924-1530 or online.

 Thanks,